react-native-webrtc/react-native-incall-manager/README.md

 * Make operations run on main thread. ( iOS/Android )
 * Fix iOS audio shared instance singleton conflit with internal webrtc.
-* Detect hardward button press event and react to it.
+* Detect hardware button press event and react to it.
   ex: press bluetooth button, send event to JS to answer/hangup.
   ex: press power button to mute incoming ringtone.
 * Use config-based to decide which event should start and report. maybe control behavior as well.